Land Rover G4 Challenge: 2003 G4 Challenge and launch

-In 2003 the first Land Rover G4 Challenge launched with 16 participating nations and traversed the USA, South Africa and Australia over the course of 28 days.
+In 2003, the first Land Rover G4 Challenge launched with 16 participating nations and traversed the US, South Africa, and Australia over the course of 28 days.
 The 2003 Challenge was won by Belgian fighter pilot Rudi Thoelen.
 Rudi declined the prize of a brand new Range Rover, opting instead for two new Defenders.

 The Team Spirit Award was won by Tim Pickering from the UK, this award was given by the other competitors for the person who in their view contributed most to the race.

 2006 G4 Challenge

 18 nations participated in the 2006 G4 Challenge which was staged across Thailand, Laos, Brazil and Bolivia.
 Land Rover delivered a more vehicle-focused event in 2006 after some criticism that the 2003 event focused too strongly on the adventure-sports element.
 South African adventure racer Martin Dreyer was the eventual winner of the 2006 event.
 Dreyer recalled:

-“The Land Rover G4 Challenge was the best experience of my life.
+"The Land Rover G4 Challenge was the best experience of my life.
 I mean, nothing has come close to it in terms of the enormity of it.
-The experience was out of this world.”
+The experience was out of this world".

 The Team Spirit Award was again won by the UK competitor Brian Reynolds, who said:

 "I’m a little surprised to have won that, I think it’s because I had a lot of bad luck but was able to keep a positive attitude throughout."